 Required Landlord Disclosures in Colorado

-In the state of Colorado, there are certain disclosures that you need to make to your tenant before lease signing.
+In the state of Colorado, there are certain disclosures that landlords need to make to each tenant before they sign the rental agreement.
 They include:

 • Mold: Mold can pose a danger to both the structure of the property as well as to the health of tenants.

 • Utility Disclosures: You also need to disclose important information regarding the water source and quality, and drainage, sewers, and flooding.

 • Special Taxing District: If the real estate is in a special taxing district, you’ll need to disclose that to your tenant.

 • Transportation Projects: You must disclose any proposed transportation project to your tenant, especially one that may affect the property.

 • Common Interest Community: If your investment is part of a common interest community, then you must disclose it to a tenant.
 That’s because their leasing would obligate them to pay certain fees.